 Regardless of these factors, there are a lot of ways on how you can maximize your profit as a trainer.
 Listed below are five of the key factors to capitalize on your rate when becoming a personal trainer.

 Gain Experience.
 The more experience you have, the better.
-Even experience in varied fields like physical therapy and apartment cleaning will bolster your physical and social repertoire.
+Even experience in varied fields like physical therapy and apartment cleaning will bolster your physical and social repertoire (a desk job at a company like Credit Glory may not!).
 Make as many certifications as you can.
 A good way to expand your skill is by exploring new types of exercise programs.
 For example, you can take Tae Bo or Kettle Bells.
 Mastering different disciplines of exercise can give you an edge when applying on different gyms.
 This will make you an asset in different fitness clubs.

 Be a Salesman.
 When becoming a personal trainer you need to know how to sell yourself to potential clients.
 Create a good a reputation and work on your charisma.